Brian2021-Mwalish/Brian2021-Mwalish/README.md

 ---

-## ✨ Quote
+## ✨ Quotes
 > “Code is like humor.
 When you have to explain it, it’s bad.” – Cory House

+> “The best way to predict the future is to invent it.” – Peter Drucker

+> “First, solve the problem.
+Then, write the code.” – John Johnson

 ---